SougataMukherjee/interview-kit/theory/html.md

 **Q29: Explain difference between relative and absolute paths in HTML.**
 - Relative: based on current file location (e.g., ./images/pic.jpg)
 - Absolute: full URL (e.g., https://site.com/images/pic.jpg)
+Absolute paths are recommended because they are stable, readable, and less likely to break when the file structure changes so many framework like Nextjs allow aliases like @

 **Q30: What is the difference between noscript and script?**